ajeygore/ajeygore.github.com/collections/_posts/2021-06-06-a-tale-of-food-stall.md

 ---
 layout: post
-title: A tale of food stall
+title: A tale of a food stall
 published: true
 categories: ['lessons', 'essay', architecture']
 description: An evolution journey of a monolith hawker stall to a micro-services enabled restaurant.